Before you start writing

 The ultimate goal is to identify a need on the part of the audience and outline ways in which the writer/proposing group can satisfy this need.

 In business, industry, government and academia, proposals are an everyday necessity.
 Compared to many other types of writing, proposals require you to use all your skills of persuasion – in other words, to do a "selling job".
 This piece of sales writing is communication designed to obtain work, funding, or a "go-ahead" on a project.
 Its ultimate goal is to identify a need on the part of the audience and outline ways in which the writer/proposing group can satisfy this need.
 A proposal has to convince the audience that the writer can "deliver the goods" and that the audience needs these "goods".

 Invite readership and analyse your audience

-It is important to remember that proposals might be read in order to be rejected.
-This means that first impressions are important, the report must "feel good" and invite readership - the reader must want to go beyond the first sentence of the introduction.
+It is important to remember that proposals might be rejected.
+This means that first impressions are important; the proposal must "feel good" and invite readership - the reader must want to go beyond the first sentence of the introduction.
 Therefore, use the introduction to quickly orient the reader to the aims of the document.
 In addition, make sure that the proposal is easy to read and understand.
-This can be achieved by thinking about the following:
+This can be achieved by thinking about how to do the following:

 - Analyse your audience

 - Make sure that the final copy is clear and legible, e.g. has an attractive layout

 - Keep paragraphs and sentences reasonably short

 - Use headings